-The Enhanced Sheriff Patrol District (the District) was formed under the provisions of ORS Chapter 451 and approved by the voters in September, 1987.
-The District provides an enhanced level of sheriff patrol in the urban unincorporated areas of the County.
-It is funded by a special serial levy (property tax), which was renewed for a four-year period beginning with the 1994-95 fiscal year.
-Beginning with fiscal year 1997-98, all districts had permanent tax rates established.
+The Urban Road Maintenance Service District (the District) was formed under the provisions of ORS Chapter 451 and approved by the voters in September, 1987.
+The District provides an enhanced level of maintenance services to local, minor collector and public roads in the urban unincorporated areas of Washington County.
+It is funded by a five-year operating levy (property tax) that was approved by the voters in March, 1994 and took effect beginning with the 1994-95 fiscal year.
+Since fiscal year 1997-98, the District has been funded with its established permanent tax rate.
 This permanent rate replaced any existing serial levies.
-In addition, a local option levy was passed by the voters in 1997 and most recently renewed for a five-year period beginning with fiscal year 2003-04.
-The District contracts with Washington County to provide the required police patrols.
+The District contracts with private firms and with Washington County to provide the required road maintenance services.

-The District, under the criteria of the Governmental Accounting Standards Board (GASB), is considered a blended component unit of Washington County, Oregon (the County), due to the fact that the Washington County Board of Commissioners is the governing body of the District, and therefore is an integral part of the County's reporting entity.
+The District, under the criteria of the Governmental Accounting Standards Board (GASB), is considered a blended component unit of Washington County, Oregon (the County) due to the fact that the Washington County Board of Commissioners is the governing body of the District, and therefore is an integral part of the County reporting entity.
 All significant activities over which the District exercises oversight responsibility have been included in the basic financial statements.